aus-hawk/estragon/README.md

 `sudo` is needed to run your package manager, you should run Estragon itself with a user-switching program.

+If for some reason your package manager commands cannot accept the package name as the last argument, you can write a shell script that's either in a directory in your `PATH` or in your Estragon root directory and call it with `./script.sh`.

 ### `dot-prefix`

 The `dot-prefix` field specifies if files with a name that starts with `dot-`